 If we examine only the outer problems of humanity then we are faced with such complexity, and so many factors and variables, that we cannot possibly fathom a clear answer for how to resolve the world’s problems.
 This is why it is of benefit to ponder the inner or spiritual side of human evolution which will lead us to deeper, simpler and more transformational insights about how the world needs to change.
 For thousands of years, many wise teachers and prophetic thinkers have implored man to look inwards and perceive the need for change, and yet still we have failed to learn the most basic lesson of how to treat each other with kindness and affection, how to share the produce of the earth without self-interest, competition and greed.

-Do we think humanity has learned anything about right human relationship after all these centuries of technological and social advancement?
+Do we think humanity has learned anything about right relationship after all these centuries of technological and social advancement?
 Nations have tried and abandoned many ‘isms’ that informed our social behaviours, we have endured great wars and many centuries of colonialism and imperialism, and yet still we continue in the old ways of aggressively competing for power on the world stage, with all the resulting divisions and inequalities.

 So what do you think it will take for all the people of the world to realise that we are one Humanity, inherently equal and interdependent as a fact in nature?
 From the inner perspective, it isn’t the economic and political safeguarding of Article 25 that holds the solution to our problems, because all of the world’s problems are interconnected and from the same anthropological origins, which means there is only one problem and one solution in the end.
 The problem itself is the solution, which in the most basic spiritual and psychological sense can only be expressed, once again, as a lack of love.
-Let us say that we can never find a vaccine for this ancient disease which afflicts humanity, for only the human heart holds the serum.
+Let us say that we can never find a vaccine for this ancient disease which afflicts humanity, for only the human heart holds the antibody.